Heroes belong in comic books, not IT organisations

 Why are heroes bad for organisations?

-As Stuart Rance points out in this blog, a hero culture almost always leads to an unreliable system.
+As Stuart Rance points out, a hero culture almost always leads to an unreliable system.

 For starters, it creates a dependency on the heroes.
 The team becomes so used to depending on that hero, that their first instinct would be to turn to them during any crisis.
 Imagine what would happen if that hero goes on vacation — well, that usually never happens.
 Poor heroes can’t even take a mini-vacation to relax.